hindujachoudary/CIFAR10_CNN_Keras/README.md

 # CIFAR10_CNN_Keras
-This assignment compares different optimizers on CIFAR10 dataset with accuracy around 86% just for 10 epochs,if epochs are increased then accuracy approaches nearly 90%
+This assignment performs stratified kfold cross validation on CIFAR10 dataset with different optimizers giving an accuracy around 86% just for 10 epochs,if epochs are increased and data augmentation is performed then accuracy approaches nearly 90%